Webcampak/Documentation/webcampak3.x/src/docs/index.md

 Welcome on Webcampak documentation site.

 This documentation is also available as a [PDF](http://doc.webcampak.com/webcampak3.x/web/en/PDF/User_Guide.pdf).
-The website and PDF were last updated on: UPDATEDATE
+_The website and PDF were last updated on: March, 12 2017_

 ## Overview